-- 2.2.1 King-LTD supraglottic airway device optional - 2.2.2 If using King-LTD: - → End-tidal CO2 detection (colorimetric or capnographic technologies) - Field personnel will not perform any skill that is not a part of his/her scope of practice or has not been authorized by the Alameda County Health Officer and/or EMS Medical Director - During an inter-facility transfer or during a mutual aid response into another jurisdiction, a paramedic may utilize the scope of practice for which he/she is trained and accredited - 5.
-Paramedics will not draw blood unless approved in advance by the EMS Medical Director - Field personnel are prohibited from carrying any medical equipment or medications that have not been authorized for prehospital use by the Alameda County EMS Medical Director
+- 3. Field personnel will not perform any skill that is not a part of his/her scope of practice or has not been authorized by the Alameda County Health Officer and/or EMS Medical Director - 4.
+During an inter-facility transfer or during a mutual aid response into another jurisdiction, a paramedic may utilize the scope of practice for which he/she is trained and accredited - 5.
+Paramedics will not draw blood unless approved in advance by the EMS Medical Director - 6.
+Field personnel are prohibited from carrying any medical equipment or medications that have not been authorized for prehospital use by the Alameda County EMS Medical Director